prashant7738/Dhumbal_Card_Game/README.md

 🎴 Dhumbaal Card Game<br>
 Welcome to the Dhumbaal Card Game!
-This is a digital version of the traditional card game implemented in C++ using SFML (Simple and Fast Multimedia Library).
+This is a digital version of the traditional card game implemented in C++ using SFML (Simple and Fast Multimedia Library).<br><br>
-✨ Features
+✨ Features<br>
-•	🎮 Interactive Gameplay: Play against a bot in turn-based mode.
+•	🎮 Interactive Gameplay: Play against a bot in turn-based mode.<br>
 •	🖱️ Dynamic Card Selection: Select cards with the mouse to create valid sets.
 •	📜 Game Rules Compliance: Ensures that only valid card combinations are accepted.
 •	🖼️ Smooth Visuals: Clean and interactive graphics rendered using SFML.